 If a problem is experienced with a clinical educator/student, it becomes the responsibility of the student and clinical educator to discuss and work through the situation at the placement site.
-If it cannot be corrected at this level, then the student should discuss the matter with the Clinical Program Director.
-If the matter cannot be settled at this level, then the Program Director and the Chair of the Department will participate in the matter to its resolution.
+If it cannot be corrected at this level, then the student should discuss the matter with the clinical faculty/course instructor.
+If the matter cannot be settled at this level, then the Clinical Program Director, Graduate Program Director, Associate Chair, and the Chair of the Department will participate in the matter to its resolution.